-U.S. ITC judge rules that Samsung infringed on portion of Apple patentAlex Wagner - Deputy Managing Editor, News Desk
+U.S. ITC judge rules that Samsung infringed on portion of Apple patentAlex Wagner - Editorial Director of News and Content

 Things have been relatively quiet in the Apple-Samsung legal war lately, but that's changing today.
 Reuters reports that U.S. International Trade Commission Judge Thomas Pender has issued a preliminary ruling that finds that some Samsung Galaxy, Nexus and Transform-branded smartphones and tablets have infringed upon a portion of an Apple patent related to text selection.